Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black women in the United States.

 Fibroids in the wall of the uterus (intramural) may cause heavy bleeding by making it difficult for the uterus to contract.
 Contracting is how the uterus controls blood flow during a menstrual period or other episodes of uterine bleeding.

 Fibroids located under the lining of the uterine cavity (submucosal) cause bleeding by changing the surface of the uterine cavity and the lining, which is shed during a menstrual period.
 Fibroids that protrude into the cavity of the uterus (intracavitary) cause the most change in the surface and usually cause more severe abnormal bleeding.
-Changes in the uterine cavity may also cause infertility Overview of Infertility Infertility is usually defined as the inability to achieve a pregnancy after 1 year of regular sexual intercourse without birth control.
-Frequent intercourse without birth control usually results... read more by blocking the fallopian tubes or making it difficult for a pregnancy to implant, which can interfere with getting pregnant or increase the risk of miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more .
+Changes in the uterine cavity may also cause infertility Overview of Infertility Infertility is a disease defined by the inability to achieve a pregnancy and/or the need for medical intervention to achieve a successful pregnancy.
+Infertility is defined as disease by the... read more by blocking the fallopian tubes or making it difficult for a pregnancy to implant, which can interfere with getting pregnant or increase the risk of miscarriage Miscarriage A miscarriage is a pregnancy loss before 20 weeks of pregnancy.
+Miscarriages are very common, especially early in pregnancy.
+Most of the time, the cause of a miscarriage is unknown, but it may... read more .

 Large fibroids may cause pain, pressure, or a feeling of heaviness in the pelvic area during or between menstrual periods.
 This may be because the fibroids make the uterus larger overall, causing the abdomen to distend (stick out), or the uterus may press on surrounding organs, such as the intestines or bladder.
 Pedunculated fibroids that protrude into the abdomen can also press on surrounding organs and tissues and cause pressure or pain.
 Fibroids may press on the bladder, making a woman need to urinate more frequently or more urgently.
 Sometimes they press on other parts of the urinary tract and can block the flow of urine.
 They may press on the rectum, causing discomfort and constipation.